1EC4/cosc315p3/README.md

 - **Jonathan Gresl**
   1. Programmed `lab3_part1.c` to open the input file and read through each line
   2. Used the formulas from the team meeting to calculate and print the page and offset with bit-wise operations
-  3. Programmed `lab3_part.c` to open the input file, and tokenize the input lines
+  3. Programmed `lab3_part2.c` to open the input file, and tokenize the input lines
   4. Built a switch statement to look at the first token and determine which command should be run
-  5. Framed out the file sytem functions to be called in the switch statment with the appropriate arguments
+  5. Framed out the file system functions to be called in the switch statement with the appropriate arguments
-  6. Paired debuggins with Anthony to try and determine source of a segmentation fault
+  6. Paired debugging with Anthony to try and determine source of a segmentation fault

 ## Programming Experience